Cross Border remittances

 Cross Border Remittances & Mobile Payments

 In today’s interconnected world, the flow of money across borders has never been more critical.
 International remittances, the funds sent by expatriates and immigrants to their families and loved ones back home, represent a financial lifeline for countless individuals and communities.
 As the digital revolution transforms the financial industry, international remittances have found a new home within the domain of FinTech Value-Added Services.
+Some of the key questions to ask before jumping into CBR game.

 This paradigm shift not only enhances the convenience and security of cross-border money transfers but also presents significant revenue-generating opportunities for FinTech companies.
 As a revenue-generating service within the FinTech VAS domain, cross-border remittances often operate discreetly, attracting limited attention beyond the user base.
 While the remittance business significantly impacts both individuals and recipient countries, it faces challenges in competing with emerging retail payment innovations.